 - Friendly Enemy: Downplayed.
 While he's appreciative and somewhat cordial to Zayne when they work together, he still makes it very clear that he'd love a chance to kill him.

 - Four-Star Badass: Seriously, the man can be badass even when standing behind a hologram directing traffic.

 - Hypercompetent Sidekick: Mandalore's aide-de-camp and general right-hand-man, seems to be the brains of the Mandalorian Empire- it's heavily implied that his eye for tactics and logistics is what has enabled most of their victories so far.

-- Your Approval Fills Me with Shame: When Zayne warns him of the Rakghoul outbreak on Jebble, he nukes the site from orbit rather than evacuating surviving uninfected warriors.
+- Your Approval Fills Me with Shame: When Zayne warns him of the Rakghoul outbreak on Jebble, he nukes the site from orbit rather than evacuating surviving uninfected warriors and thanks him for letting him know.
 Zayne is not happy.

 - Betty and Veronica: The Betty to Zayne.